Port of Vancouver USA

 • To reduce commuter trips, the port offers a hybrid work protocol to those employees who can telecommute.
 The port also worked with C-Tran to promote its service – “The Current” – to offer on-demand shuttles to the port for the same cost as fixed-route transit, expanding bus access for those commuting to port properties.

 • LED lighting was implemented in a tenant occupied port building in 2022, which included replacing 3200-watt bulbs with 560-watt LED bulbs.
-Evaluations for future upgrades were performed with Clark Public Utilities for three additional tenant-occupied buildings.
+Evaluations for future upgrades were performed with Clark Public Utilities for four additional tenant-occupied buildings.

 • The port has added climate considerations to its Continuous Operational Assessment and Response (COAR) process to assess upcoming leases and projects.
 Language was added to new lease templates to include sharing energy use information from tenant-controlled buildings with the port to assist collaborations on Scope 3 emissions reduction planning.